Last Updated on June 12, 2021 by Snezana Grcak

 Get seats close to an aisle.
 The majority of seating at the Hollywood Bowl is pretty cramped with little legroom.
-Middle seats will have a hard time getting in and out of the seat to use the restroom or grab some drinks.
+Middle seaters will have a hard time getting in and out of the seat to use the restroom or grab some drinks.

 Pack your meals.
 Food at the Hollywood Bowl can be expensive, so it’s more practical if you bring your own meals.
 Light snacks and finger foods are ideal.

 Wear walking shoes.
 Whether you’re going to use public transportation or insist on driving, it’s advisable to wear good walking shoes since you will likely do a significant amount of walking.

 Consider alternatives to driving.
 Parking in the Hollywood Bowl area or near the venue can be extremely stressful.
 Try considering the list we have up above!